Locomotive No.2 Nadene B.

 Built in Leeds, United Kingdom by the late Doug Blackhurst in 1979, the queen of our fleet, engine #2 is a 10 1/4-inch gauge 2-6-4T coal fired live steam locomotive and is a scale replica of the Leek & Manifold Valley Railway's #2 the J.B.
 Earle.
 Before being purchased by the ranch and shipped from England to the United States, our locomotive had a rich and fascinating history, having been used at Kessingland (Suffolk Wildlife Park) during the early to mid 1980s and later used to help fundraise money to save the original Leek & Manifold's Hume End station building by operating over temporarily laid track on the old L&MV right-of-way which had been converted to biking/hiking trail.
 She was then acquired as a static display at the world famous Statfold Barn Railway.
 Locomotive #2 has since been renamed to Nadene Beth in honor of our founder's grandmother Nadene Beth Shaffer who was the driving force behind the creation of the ranch to carry on our family's rich farming and railroading heritage.

-Keeping in tradition of naming our locomotives after prominent family members, engine #7, named for the matriarch of the family Holly Marie Ferguson, daughter of Nadene Beth Shaffer, was built new for the ranch by Ridge Locomotive Works of Freeland, Michigan in May of 2022 and is a 7 1/2-inch gauge 2-6-0 coal fired steam locomotive.
-She is a loosely based scale replica of the Baldwin narrow gauge 2-6-0 steam locomotives built for the Huancayo - Huancavelica Railway in Peru where they earned the nickname Iron Llamas.
+Keeping in tradition of naming our locomotives after prominent family members, engine #1, named for the matriarch of the family Holly Marie Ferguson, daughter of Nadene Beth Shaffer, was built by the Ottaway Amusement Company of Wichita, Kansas in 1947 and is a 12-inch gauge 4-4-0 coal fired steam locomotive.
+She is a loosely based scale replica of the Alco Richmond Works 4-4-0 steam locomotives built around 1907 and in particular the Huntingdon & Broad Top Mountain Railroad #30.